MG-530/online_shop_PYQT/README.md

 2. CustomerListPage --> show all info for Customer and delete Customer

 3. ProductListPage  --> show all info for seller and activate Product that seller Request

+# how to enjoy
+ just run " python loginAndSignUp.py"  and sing up new user and see all Product to run Operator Panel " python OperatorPanel.py" to run seller Panel "python sellerPanel.py"